 Many businesses use conventional marketing channels, like TV commercials, billboards, newspapers, e-mail campaigns, telemarketing, etc.

-Even though many companies use these channels, one might say that the majority is becoming obsolete.
+Even though many companies use these channels, one might say that the majority are becoming obsolete.
 With digital and social media marketing, companies push their business forward in many directions.

 Best Practices for Digital Marketing During the Coronavirus Pandemic.

-Now is the time to not only stay ahead of the virus outbreak but also jump over your competitors and “borrow” their customers.
+Now is the time to stay ahead of the virus outbreak, jump over your competitors, and “borrow” their customers.
 To do that, you must follow the best practices of digital marketing.

 Take Care of Your Website.

 While updating the aesthetic look of the website, you must not compromise the functionality.
-It is also smart to add regular updates for your customers about COVID-19.
+It is also wise to add regular updates for your customers about COVID-19.

 They need to understand that you are aware of the situation and that you are doing everything in your power to keep your customers safe.